ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Invest in a ton of varying mobile devices, so you dont have to wait and can experience the hardware personally
 * Devices are expensive: paying premium prices for brand-new devices
+* Make devices readily available for rapid testing
+* Android fragmentation is an issue; have to target 2.1+ for mass penetration
+* Some phones may not implement spec properly; one older Motorola was totally broken.
+Was fixed, but you have to be ready to respond to hardware manufacturers.
+* Consumers won't ever do what you expect them to do.
+Being behind on updates is a problem.
+* Can't count on the same screen resolution; have desktop / tablet / phone versions

+#### Discovery and Distrubtion

+* If nobody can find it, your product won't be successful
+* Android market getting a lot better

+### Things to Avoid

+* Startup sounds - players are probably playign somewhere where they don't want to be disturbed.
+Meetings, bathrooms, et.
+* Device orientation matters - portrait / landscape.
+Portrait's the way to go to play games during the work day.

+### Things to Do

+* Hands-on Demo